rrwick/Filtlong/README.md

 * __Length score__<br>
 The length score is pretty simple: longer is better and [here is a graph of the score function](https://www.desmos.com/calculator/5m1lwd7fye).
 A read length of 5 kbp is considered mediocre and gets a score of 50.
 Shorter reads get a lower score and the score approaches 100 as the read length goes to infinity.

-* __Mean quality score__<br>
+* __Mean quality__<br>
-The mean quality score is calculated in two different ways, depending on whether an external reference was used.
+The mean quality is calculated in two different ways, depending on whether an external reference was used.
   * If an external reference was not used, the mean quality score is the average read identity, as indicated by the Phred quality scores.
 For example, consider a read where all the fastq quality characters are `+`.
 The qscores for each base are 10 which equates to a 90% chance of being correct.
 This read would then have a mean quality score of 90.
   * If an external reference was used, then Filtlong tallies up the 16-mers in the reference.
 Read bases are then scored as either 100 (contained in a 16-mer from the reference) or 0 (not contained in a 16-mer from the reference).
 The mean read score is a mean of all these base scores.

-* __Window quality score__<br>
+* __Mean quality score__<br>
+Read mean qualities are converted to a z-score and scaled to the range 0-100 to make the mean quality score.
+This means that regardless of the actual mean quality distribution, the read with the worst mean quality will get a mean quality score of 0 and the read with the best mean quality will get a mean quality score of 100.

+* __Window quality__<br>
-The window quality score is the mean quality score for the lowest scoring window in the read.
+The window quality is the mean quality for the lowest scoring window in the read.
 Each window's quality is calculated in the same way as the mean quality score (just for the window instead of for the whole read).
 The default window size is 250 but can be changed with `--window_size`.

+* __Window quality score__<br>
+The window quality score is the mean quality score scaled down by the window quality to mean quality ratio.

-The read's final score is then a combination of those three scores:
+The read's final score is then a combination of the three scores:
 * First, Filtlong takes the geometric weighted mean of the length score and the mean quality score.
 The weights are equal (both 1) by default, but you can adjust this with `--length_weight` and `--mean_q_weight` to make length or quality more or less important.
 By using a geometric mean instead of an arithmetic mean, the mean will be closer to the weaker of the two component scores.
 * Then the score is scaled down by the ratio of the window quality score to the mean quality score.
 * Expressed mathematically, the formula for the final read score is: